 Nancy Silberkleit is the widow of the son of another founder, Louis Silberkleit.
 She was a schoolteacher who became co-CEO when her husband, Michael Silberkleit, died in 2008.
 By that time, a long-time employee and editor-in-chief, Victor Gorelick, was running the company as a temporary, stop-gap measure.

 Goldwater and Silberkleit tried to work together to manage the company, agreeing in 2009 to run Archie Comics by sharing CEO duties.
-Silberkleit was to oversee scholastic and theatrical ventures, placing Read more...
+Silberkleit was to oversee scholastic and theatrical ventures, placing Goldwater in charge of everything else.
+Read more...